GenomicsAotearoa/hts_workshop_mpi/docs/level1/11_nesi_connection.md

 ---

-## Background

-**What is a shell and why should I care?**

-A shell is a computer program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.

-Command line interfaces are very common when working in bioinformatics, as creating a GUI is platform-dependant.
-To create a tool with a GUI that works on Windows, OS X, and Linux requires at least three different versions of the tool to be written.
-In contrast, the command line is common to all three platforms.

-!!! note "Apart from this practical issue, there are many reasons to learn about the shell:"

-    **The shell makes your work less boring**

-    In bioinformatics you often need to do the same set of tasks with a large number of files.

-    Learning the shell will allow you to automate those repetitive tasks and leave you free to do more exciting things.

-    **The shell makes your work less error-prone**

-    When humans do the same thing a hundred different times (or even ten times), they're likely to make a mistake.

-    Your computer can do the same thing a thousand times with no mistakes.

-    **The shell makes your work more reproducible**

-    When you carry out your work in the command-line your computer keeps a record of every step that you've carried out, which you can use to re-do your work when you need to.

-    It also gives you a way to communicate unambiguously what you've done, so that others can check your work or apply your process to new data.

-    **Many bioinformatic tasks require large amounts of computing power and can't realistically be run on your own machine**

-    These tasks are best performed using remote computers or cloud computing.

-    These devices require a remote connection which is most stably provided through a command line interface.

-In this lesson you will learn how to use the command line interface to move around in your file system.

----

 ## How to access NeSI

 To access the shell on your own computer requires platform-specific software.
 For all work in this training we will be connecting to the NeSI platform and using their web-based shell environment.
 We will access this through your web browser, by navigating to NeSI's [JupyterHub](https://jupyter.nesi.org.nz/).